joeyrlee/Rippl/Feature Backlog.md

 Features:
 *****Client/UX:
-0)Basic Website flavicon
+1)Change `location` in search radio option to `topic by location` --conditionally render a second search bar labeled with "location" - separated by a colon or the words "in" (the first search bar will be still labeled "topic")
-1)When a topic or location is entered, but with weird capitalization, output the prettified string using javascript 2)Proceed locations with gps coords in a light gray (a la twitter fashion) 3)Pithy explanation or tagline immediately to the right of the title explaining what the app does and is about 4)Overloading the Nav component with NavItems distorts how the individual StatsCards appear on the page - diagnose this 5)StatsCard entries:
+2)Pithy explanation or tagline immediately to the right of the title explaining what the app does and is about -"Are you making waves?"
+OR "Find out what's making waves" OR "What's making waves near you?"
--change the orange text between twitter handle, topic, and location -X button at the top right to change `display` style to `none` on the dom 6)Change `location` in search radio option to `topic by location` --conditionally render a second search bar labeled with "location" (the first will be labeled "topic") 7)Change the `selected twitter handle inactive` text upon failed score loading to something better (e.g. an equivolent to the StatsNav's "Invalid Twitter Handle")
+3)StatsCard entries:

-StatsFoot Bug:
+-X button at the top right to change `display` style of entry to `none` on the dom -change the orange text between twitter handle, topic, and location 4)Basic Website flavicon
---part of a bigger problem to do with screen resolution and current rendering resolution that persist across multiple app features
+5)Overloading the Nav component with NavItems distorts how the individual StatsCards appear on the page - diagnose this 6)Change the `selected twitter handle inactive` text upon failed score loading to something better (e.g. an equivolent to the StatsNav's "Invalid Twitter Handle")

 *****Auth0: